Focused & Proven Design

 Once applications are submitted, we focus on strategies for successfully transitioning to college.

 In the summer between their junior and senior year, STEP students participate in a multi-week Leadership Expedition in the wilderness of Alaska to cultivate self-confidence, courage, independence, and personal responsibility.

 Students are confronted with conditions and activities that are, at first, totally foreign to them – mirroring the abrupt change they will experience when they leave home for college.
 By the end, they are thriving in their new environment.

 Students return with increased self-confidence, an enhanced ability to meet unfamiliar challenges, a greater sense of personal responsibility, and a recognition that they can tackle any challenge ahead of them as long as they believe in themselves and do the hard work.

-STEP partners with the National Outdoor Leadership School (NOLS) to provide this confidence-building experience.
+STEP partners with NOLS to provide this confidence-building experience.

 Students enter STEP in their sophomore year of high school.
 Applications are due in November.